Want to learn how to make faster, better compost with no extra effort?

 Also see: An Introduction to Humanure.

-Many composters add layers of compost or soil to their compost heap.
+Many composters, including some professionals, add layers of compost or soil to their compost heap.

 Confidence level: 8